-Turning the entire door into a weighing scale, our anti-barricade doorsets with wireless full-door alarm detect vertical loads of over 10kg.
+Turning the entire door into a weighing scale, our anti-barricade doorsets with wireless full-door alarm detect vertical loads of over 5kg.

-It's no longer enough for alarms to detect ligature attempts at the top of the bedroom door only.
-With a built-in sensor, the full-door ligature alarm detects vertical loads of over 10kg applied to any part of the the door.
+It's not enough for alarms to detect ligature attempts made on the door edges alone.
+With an invisible built-in sensor, the full-door ligature alarm detects vertical loads of over 5kg applied to any part of the the door.